-The TE/GE letter and the combined number of new inquires for fiscal year 2018, simply confirms what many tax professionals have believed since the first days of e-filing of Form 990, plus what the IRS has stated over the last few years.
-The Form 990 data is utilized by the IRS to evaluate each filing tax exempt organization against a “standard” created from other “similar” tax exempt organizations.
+The TE/GE letter and the combined number of new inquiries for fiscal year 2018, simply confirms what many tax professionals have believed since the first days of e-filing of Form 990, plus what the IRS has stated over the last few years.
+The Form 990 data is utilized by the IRS to evaluate each filing tax-exempt organization against a “standard” created from other “similar” tax-exempt organizations.
 The bottom line: it is imperative that all tax-exempt organizations not merely view the filing of the Form 990 as a requirement just to maintain tax-exempt status, but as an important exercise in spreading the accomplishments of the organization, and making sure the Form 990 truly represents the activities of the organization.

 Each tax-exempt organization wants to ensure it is compared against the right “standards” or there is more opportunity for an anomaly to exist and perhaps lead to a dreaded call from the IRS.
 In short, accuracy has never been more crucial and working with a tax expert is more important than ever.